Map 1: Estimated number of artisanal and small-scale miners per country

 Map 2: Estimated number of artisanal and small-scale miners as percentage of rural population

-.
 Sources date from different years, with the first comprehensive inventory published already back in 1999.
-Estimations take this into account, by adjusting the numbers to recent changes of the ASM context (e.g. correlation of attractivity of ASM with commodity prices, where applicable, according to main ASM commodities of the countries; or demographic changes).
+Estimations take this partly into account, adjusting the numbers to recent changes of the ASM context (e.g. correlation of attractivity of ASM with commodity prices, where applicable, according to main ASM commodities of the countries; or demographic changes).

 Another issue is related with the underlying definition of ASM.
 Only recently a broad description of ASM was formulated by OECD that has the potential to be widely accepted as a generic ASM definition.
 Data from past inventories were assessed using different ASM definitions and sometimes even mixed approaches (i.e. respecting different country-specific assessment methods) related to what is considered ASM.